 You can reuse the grow bags, tools, and trellis materials from year to year.
 However, you’ll have to add fresh potting mix each year, as the original potting soil gets depleted of nutrients.

 Although this garden has a very low initial cost, it also won’t provide nearly as much produce as a larger in-ground or raised-bed garden.
-However, based on calculations from The Spruce and Vegetable Growers News, even this small garden could provide as much as 25 pounds of tomatoes, 3 to 4 pounds of peppers, 150 pole beans, 12 eggplants, and three or four heads of lettuce.
-According to the Vegetable Value Calculator, that’s about $157 worth of produce — enough for your garden to pay for itself and then some.
+However, based on calculations from The Spruce and Vegetable Growers News, even this small garden could provide as much as 25 pounds of tomatoes, 20 cucumbers, 150 pole beans, 12 eggplants, and three or four heads of lettuce.
+Based on prices at Walmart in the same area, that’s about $75 worth of produce — nearly enough for your garden to pay for itself in its first year.

 4. Window Boxes

 One special type of container garden, called a window box, requires no outdoor space at all to grow.
 All you need is a good-size window that gets plenty of sun.
 With a window box, even apartment dwellers can enjoy the savings, fun, and homegrown flavor of gardening.

 A window box is a long, narrow planter that hangs either outside a window or off the side of a deck.
 These shallow boxes can’t accommodate very many plants or very large ones, but on the plus side, they also require very little maintenance.
 There’s no digging, no tilling, and no weeding involved.
 However, the plants do need regular watering to keep their roots from drying out.